frnmst/python-training/algorithms/README.md

   `T.sentinel`.
 This enables us to import the code directly and to use it as part of the `Rbt` class methods.

-- The `Test` class compares the BST and RBT implementations under certain conditions.
+- The `TestTree` class compares the BST and RBT implementations under certain conditions.

+- The `HeapSort` class is a very simple implementation of both min and max heaps with the sorting algorithm.
+The underlying data structure corresponding to the array is the Python `list` class.

+- The `DisjointSetList` is the most basic and worst performing implementation of disjoint sets.

 ## License